Oggm2/TecTeam1-NautaYunoHack/README.md

 new estimated loss = declined amount × incident attribution × (1 − retry-success probability)
 ```

-It shows three distinct metrics: **Accumulated Incident Loss** for an open financial exposure, **Current Loss Rate** for the latest rolling-window hourly estimate, and **Total Incident Loss** for Today, This week, or This month.
-When conversion is healthy for the configured windows, the financial exposure ends and its loss is frozen; the operational incident stays open until a human resolves it.
+It shows three distinct metrics: **Accumulated Incident Loss** for active financial exposure, **Current Loss Rate** for the latest rolling-window hourly estimate, and **Total Incident Loss** for Today, This week, or This month.
+When conversion is healthy for the configured windows, the financial exposure ends and its loss is frozen.
+The incident leaves the active queue, appears under **Recovered** in incident history, and no longer contributes to the active-incident count.
+An operator can later document its cause, action, and validation to move it to **Resolved**.
 Recovered incidents retain their frozen cost, last observed loss rate, and time to recovery.
 This is still an estimate of unrecovered payment value, not final financial reconciliation or platform revenue.

 ### Incident identity and governed knowledge